 Comprises 184km of upgraded track and 2km of new track.

 This section is divided into Phase 1 and Phase 2.
-Major construction on the Phase 1 section is complete and the Phase 2 section is in the environmental approvals phase.
+Major construction on Phase 1 is complete.
+Phase 2 is in the environmental approvals phase.

 Narromine to Narrabri